Table of Contents[Hide][Show]

 2. Search for Petoskey Stones

 I never imagined that I would enjoy combing the beaches for rocks on my vacation, but in Petoskey, it is a very cool thing to do.
-The stones are native to this area in Northern Michigan.
+The stones are unique to the Great Lakes.
+You can find them in Northern Michigan along the shores of the Lower Peninsula.
 Petoskey stones are both rock and fossil and quite beautiful when polished.
 The rock is shaped like a pebble and has ringed designs that look fashionable to me.

-With Michigan’s crystal clear water, it was easy to find them in the shallow waters.
+With Michigan’s crystal clear water, it was easy to find them in the shallow blue waters along sandy beaches.
+Petoskey State Park is a popular hunting ground.
 The rocks make nice souvenirs, too.
 If you can’t find them on your own, never fear; Petoskey stones are sold around town.

 Leland’s commercial fishing heritage is alive and well in “Fishtown.”
 This restored area offers quaint shops, 19th-century weathered fishing shanties, and scenic waterfront views.